IPart 1: The nature of the Beatles (reference The Beatles Never Existed (TBNE))

 My assertion is that Stu Sutcliffe was an Intelligence asset who faked his death in 1961, and was reassigned the role of artist Andy Warhol.
 To understand this is useful to understand the context of both the Beatles, with whom Sutcliffe was supposedly the first bass player, and the art scene of that era, which was infiltrated by Intelligence to remove meaningful content from it.

-We know now of at least six Beatles, that is, the “McCartney” and “Lennon” twins, George and Ringo.
+We know now of at least five Beatles, that is, the “McCartney” twins, John, George and Ringo.
 TBNE insists on more than one George and Ringo as well.
-We’ve not done any research here on the matter, but we have spotted two John’s and two Paul’s and a few body doubles too.
+We’ve not done any research here on the matter, but we have spotted two Paul’s and a few body doubles too.
 Since we have tied this to their photographs as children, we think the evidence strong.
 (Note: I do not assume with any of these people, the Beatles or Sutcliffe, that we know their real names.)

 Now take it back to Hamburg, when Stu Sutcliffe was a Beatle too.
 The group trained in Hamburg for 29 months, from August of 1960 to December of 1962.
 He was not just a guy trying to make a rock band with some other guys.
 Something much larger was in play.
 The people who formed this group, according to some, can be called “Tavistock,” but that has that undefined “Illuminati” sound to it, faceless people operating to control our lives without our knowledge.
 It is, in my view, unduly mysterious.
 There is such an institute as Tavistock, but it is claimed to be merely a group that studies group and organizational behavior.
 I will let others worry about that.

 I prefer to keep things a little simpler.
-The Beatles were a planned phenomenon, of course.
+The Beatles were a planned phenomenon, in my view.
 Their early “fans” were girls hired to act for cameras, to get the ball rolling.
 Their music, supposedly written by John and Paul, was catchy.
-Of course, we don’t know which John or which Paul, if either, actually penned those tunes.
+Of course, we don’t know which Paul, if either, actually penned those tunes.
 In Hamburg and before, when the group formed in Liverpool, we are told they merely met and decided to play together, but knowing as we do now that there were two sets of twins involved, some larger game was surely afoot.
 Otherwise, why the secret?

 What was their purpose?
 We cannot know, of course, as such secrets are tightly guarded.
 We can only speculate based on their actual impact.